yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/high-availability.md

 1. Open **Replication Configuration** of the standby instance that you wish to promote to active and click **Make Active**.

-1. Use the **Make Active** dialog to select the backup from which you want to restore (in most cases, you should choose the most recent backup in the vast majority of cases) and enable **Confirm promotion**.
+1. Use the **Make Active** dialog to select the backup from which you want to restore (in most cases, you should choose the most recent backup) and enable **Confirm promotion**.

 1. Click **Continue**.<br>
 The restore take a few seconds, after which expect to be logged out.